olcf/olcf-user-docs/software/python/miniconda.rst

    # Only needs to be run once after exporting conda into your PATH
    conda config --set auto_activate_base false

-As always, if you encounter issue, don't hesitate to contact help@olcf.ornl.gov
+As always, if you encounter issues, don't hesitate to contact help@olcf.ornl.gov